Tomires/thesis/exploration.md

 #### Exploration quests

 These quests are generally one-time only opportunities that are designed to move the player from one area to another in a smooth and believable fashion.
 These types of quests are utilised in World of Warcraft, where they are referred to as breadcrumb quests.
 For the sake of simplicity, I will work with branching quest arcs.
-No two quests will be mutually exclusive.
+No two quests can be mutually exclusive.

 The following diagram illustrates the relationships between quests, green exclamation marks symbolize main quests, while yellow marks symbolize side quests.
 Main quests are dependent on one another, while side quests are optional.
 Many main quests are of the breadcrumb type, as discussed in the previous paragraph, though this is not always the case.